 We acknowledge and respect the Traditional Custodians and Elders past and present of the South Lawson Park bushcare site and the surrounding Country.
-We are mindful and respectful of the presence of traditional places and artefacts on the site (Customary acknowledgement)
+We are mindful and respectful of the presence of traditional places and objects on the site (Customary acknowledgement)

 Why do bushcare?